River surfing: Canada

-The Habitat 67 standing wave in the Lachine Rapids in Montreal, named for its location adjacent to the Habitat 67 housing complex, has become a popular destination for river surfing.
+The Habitat 67 standing wave in the St. Lawrence River in Montreal, named for its location adjacent to the Habitat 67 housing complex, has become a popular destination for river surfing.
 Corran Addison, an Olympic kayaker and three-time world freestyle kayak champion, was the first to surf the Habitat wave in 2002.
 His river-surfing school, Imagine Surfboards, has taught 3,500 students since 2005.
 A second Montreal river-surfing school, KSF, has hosted 1,500 students a year since 2003.
 From fewer than 10 original surfers, it is estimated that the current of participants numbers around 500.

 The Ottawa River in Ottawa has long been a river surfing destination for both locals and travellers.
 Local surf shops specialize in river surfing gear and boards.
 Average wave height varies between one and two meters.
 The waves are most accessible in the spring with some remaining rideable year-round.

 In the 2000s, transplanted ocean surfers began riding standing waves in a number of rivers in Alberta, Canada.
 Several shops in Calgary now stock boards specifically designed for river surfing.
 The standing wave under the 10th Street bridge in Calgary, has been a popular place for river surfing since its formation after the 2013 Alberta floods Since the mid-2010s, the Alberta River Surfing Association is spearheading transformative river wave projects in Southern Alberta, including a river park in downtown Calgary and Cochrane.
 The most popular area to river surf around Southern Alberta is in Kananaskis district (45 min from Calgary) at a spot called Mountain Wave.
 As of the early 2020s, projects of building two additional adjustable man-made river waves are well under way.